kktse/kktse.github.io/_posts/2020-12-06-rsx-rear-motion-ratios.markdown

 is limited since the lower control arm has the responsibility of four links.
 Practically any major change in the suspension geometry would require a completely new knuckle or lower control arm.
-Fortunately, we can analyze the design to determine its performance characteristics and how to make the most of it without resorting to modification.
+Fortunately, we can analyze the design to determine how to make the most of it without resorting to modification.

 ## Motion Ratios